drand/tlock/README.md

 $ tle -d -n="https://pl-us.testnet.drand.sh/" -c="7672797f548f3f4748ac4bf3352fc6c6b6468c9ad40ad456a397545c6e2df5bf"
  -o=decrypted_data encrypted_data
 ```
-Notice it will overwrite that `decrypted_data` file if it exists already.
+Note it will overwrite the `decrypted_data` file if it already exists.

 If decoding an armored source you don't need to specify `-a` again.